- General Information

 phone: (301) 837-0470

-The National Archives and Records Administration maintains electronic records with continuing value created by the U.S. Congress, the courts, the Executive Office of the President, numerous Presidential Commissions, and nearly 100 bureaus, departments and other components of executive branch agencies and their contractors.
+The National Archives and Records Administration maintains electronic records with continuing value created by the courts, the Executive Office of the President, numerous Presidential Commissions, and nearly 100 bureaus, departments and other components of executive branch agencies and their contractors.
 The records may concern virtually any area or subject in which the Federal Government is involved.
 The records may be from any type of computer applications, such as database management systems, word processing, computer modeling, or geographic information systems.

 In general, the electronic records transferred to the National Archives are themselves evidence of evolution in the application of computer technology in support of program administration, planning, recordkeeping, and research within agencies of the federal government.
 A few of the files were originally created as early as World War II and reflect punchcard technology in use since the 1880's; an even smaller number contain information from the nineteenth century that has been converted to an electronic format.
 However, most of the electronic records in the NARA's holdings have been created since the 1960's.
 With over 750 million files, the scope of the holdings, as would be expected, is quite diverse - as diverse as the activities and interests of the federal government itself.